flybywiresim/docs/docs/pilots-corner/beginner-guide/powering-down.md

 ---

 ## Preface
 Shutting down and securing an aircraft is an important part of the overall procedure.
-Obviously less important in a simulator as the next flight will have the aircraft start in a cold and dark state again.
+Obviously, less important in a simulator, as the next flight will have the aircraft start in a cold and dark state again.

-If we want to actually do a turn around and start a new flight directly the procedure will be a little different as we would not turn off certain systems and at some point simply start with the preparation of the aircraft procedure again.
+If we want to actually do a turn around and start a new flight directly, the procedure will be a little different, as we would not turn off certain systems and at some point simply start with the preparation of the aircraft procedure again.

 ## 1. Parking at the Gate